Contextual Thompson Sampling via Generation of Missing Data: Introduction

-In the missing data view of uncertainty, if we had a complete dataset, there is no uncertainty because we could simply use the entire dataset to fit a desired ``oracle'' policy to use to make decisions.
-Inspired by this idea, at each decision time our algorithm imputes all missing outcomes using a pretrained generative sequence model, fits a desired policy using the imputed complete dataset, and selects the best action according to the fitted policy.
-We show that this algorithm is a generative implementation of Thompson sampling \citep{russo2020tutorial}.
-Moreover, we demonstrate empirically that it is possible to learn an accurate generative model to impute missing outcomes using standard machine learning tools in \textit{meta-bandit} settings, where one encounters many distinct, but related bandit tasks.
-We use data from previous bandit tasks to train a generative sequence model offline.
+In the missing data view of uncertainty, if we had a complete dataset, there is no uncertainty because we could simply use the entire dataset to fit a desired ``oracle'' policy to use to make optimal decisions for that task.
+Inspired by this idea, at each decision time our algorithm imputes missing outcomes using a pretrained generative model, fits a desired policy using the imputed complete dataset, and selects the best action according to the fitted policy. \emph{We show that this algorithm is a generative implementation of TS.} We demonstrate empirically how to learn a generative model to impute missing outcomes using standard machine learning tools in \textit{meta-bandit} settings, where the algorithm learns from data from previous tasks to perform well on a new task from the same distribution.

-We prove a state-of-the-art regret bound for our generative Thompson sampling algorithm with three key properties, which each have significant practical implications.
-First, the generative model used to impute missing outcomes only affects our bound through the offline sequence prediction of the model.
-This means that our theory is applicable to any sequence model architecture, and that the quality of the sequence model can be easily optimized for and evaluated via offline training and validation.
+We prove a state-of-the-art regret bound for generative TS with three key properties, which each have significant practical implications.
+First, the generative model used to impute missing outcomes only affects our bound through the offline prediction loss of the model.
+This means that our theory is applicable to any imputation model architecture, and that the quality of the generative model can be easily optimized for and evaluated via offline training and validation.
 Second, our bound is unique in that it applies to any procedure for fitting a desired ``oracle'' policy.
-This allows one to easily adapt Thompson sampling to decision-making problems with constraints, including resource and fairness constraints.
-Finally, our proof approach makes important improvements to previous information theoretic analyses, which may be broadly applicable: i) we accommodate infinite policy classes directly without discretization, and ii) our bound quantifies the benefit of prior information available from a task, such as side information regarding actions.
+This allows one to easily adapt TS to decision-making problems with constraints, e.g., for fairness or balancing.
+Finally, our proof approach makes important improvements to previous information theoretic analyses, which may be broadly applicable: i) we accommodate infinite policy classes directly without discretization, and ii) our bound quantifies the benefit of prior task information, such as side information on the actions.
+Our results hold quite generally and do not require restrictions on generative model or policy class.
+We demonstrate a practical implementation of our framework in Sections~\ref{sec:ourAlg} and \ref{sec:experiments}.